ray-project/ray/doc/source/serve/production-guide/config.md

 The file contains `http_options` and `applications`.
 These are the `http_options`:

 - `host` and `port` are HTTP options that determine the host IP address and the port for your Serve application's HTTP proxies.
 These are optional settings and can be omitted.
 By default, the `host` will be set to `0.0.0.0` to expose your deployments publicly, and the port will be set to `8000`.
 If you're using Kubernetes, setting `host` to `0.0.0.0` is necessary to expose your deployments outside the cluster.
+- `request_timeout_s` is a field in the `http_options` that allows you to set the end-to-end timeout for a request before terminating and retrying at another replica.
+This config is global to your Ray cluster, and it cannot be updated during runtime.
+By default, the Serve HTTP proxy retries up to `10` times when a response is not received due to failures (e.g. network disconnect, request timeout, etc.).
+By default, there is no request timeout.

 These are the fields per application: